gunjanjaswal/FetchPriority-Featured-Image/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.2.0 =
+Major compatibility update!
+Now works with Divi, Elementor, and other page builders.
+Highly recommended for all users.

 = 1.1.0 =
 Compatibility update for WordPress 6.9 with security improvements.
 Requires PHP 7.4 or higher.